JuicyApples/comp0034_week2/activities/lab_2.md

 # Lab session 2 activities

-## Activity 1: Create an html document
+## Activity 1: Create a html document

-Create an html file.
+Create a html file.
 By convention the main page of a website is often called  `index.html` so you may wish to create a file with that name.

 The basic html page structure is shown below.
 Add this to your HTML (it may already have been created if you used an